xuanjiao/Gateway_Raspberry_Pi/README.md

     mysql> source ~/ble_gateway/sql/calculateLightOnPercent.sql;
     ```
     result is:

     ![light_on_percentage](./images/screenshot_calculateLightOnPercent.png)

+    2. implement ble gatt client class which can connect to ble gatt server(develop board), and read light value.

+    result is:

+    ![gatt_]

     To Do:

-    1. implement ble gatt client class which can connect to ble gatt server(develop board), and read light value

     2. add functions to acess mysql database